MantiMantilla/config_files/README.md

 ln -s $HOME/config_files/lvim/config.lua ./lvim/config.lua
 ```

 For LunarVim to be available as an application in context menus or in GNOME search, link the included (in it's installation path) `.desktop` to where it can be detected.
+You will also need to add the `$HOME/bin/` and `$HOME/.local/bin/` directories to the PATH variable.
+I recommend doing so in the `.zshenv` file.

 ```zsh
 cd